matrix-org/matrix-spec-proposals/specification/appendices.rst

 --------------------------

-To assist in the development of compatible implementations, the following test values may be useful for verifying the cryptograph event signing code.
+To assist in the development of compatible implementations, the following test values may be useful for verifying the cryptographic event signing code.

 Signing Key
 ~~~~~~~~~~~